XRPL-Lending-Network/network-wallet-core/docs/guide/frameworks/vue.md

 # Vue 3

-Integrate XRPL Connect into your Vue 3 application with the Composition API.
+Integrate XRPL-Connect into your Vue 3 application with the Composition API.

 ## Installation